rueckstiess/mtools/doc/mloginfo.rst

    distinct couldn't match 6 lines to show non-matched lines, run with --verbose.

-If some lines can't be matched with the ``log2code`` matcher, the number of unmatched lines is printed at the end.
+If some lines can't be matched, the number of unmatched lines is printed at the end.
 To show all the lines that couldn't be matched, run mloginfo with the additional ``--verbose`` command.

 Connections (``--connections``)